bjerrep/ludit/doc/quick_start.rst

     gst-launch-1.0 audiotestsrc wave=pink-noise volume=0.01 is-live=true ! audioconvert ! audio/x-raw, channels=2 ! faac ! aacparse ! avmux_adts ! tcpclientsink host=<hostname or ip> port=4666

 On the PC audio output the woofer signal will be in one channel and the tweeter signal in the other.
 It will sound horrible.
-The audiotestsrc source can be replaced with something playing a local file or streaming web radio if you so wish.
+The audiotestsrc source can be replaced with a gstreamer source playing a local file or streaming web radio if the noise gets too much.

 Web
 ****